alfredherr/dryselcore.demo/README.md

-# dryselcore.demo
+# DrySelCore Demo
-Demonstration of "DrySelCore"
+Demonstration of "DrySelCore".
+It may serve as a reference on how to user "DrySelCore" framework too.